Fulfil your dream.

 We love writers.
 We love stories.
 We love to help people write their own stories to share with the world.
 And we can't wait to help you bring your dream to fruition.

-The Write Your Memoir course comes in three levels.
+The Write Your Memoir course comes in two levels.

 One of the most common dilemmas for writers starting out is what to include in their story, and how to structure it.